📅 Last updated: May 20, 2026 · Reviewed by the Deconovo Editorial Team

 Final Answer: Are Custom Blackout Curtains Worth It?

+Yes, custom blackout curtains are worth it when you need better fit, stronger light control, improved privacy, and a more polished room look.
 Ready-made curtains can work for simple, standard windows.
 But if your current curtains leave light gaps, look too short, do not cover the window fully, or fail to create the dark and comfortable room you want, custom blackout curtains may be the better choice.

 For the strongest blackout effect, choose the right fabric, measure carefully, and make sure your curtains are wide and long enough to cover the window properly.